FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

     )
 ```

-Finally, register our app in the project-level settings.py file secretbirthdays/settings.py.
+Finally, register our app in the project-level `settings.py` file, `secretbirthdays/settings.py`.
 Add `secretbirthdaysapp` to `INSTALLED_APPS`.
 The full definition should look as follows.

 ```python
 INSTALLED_APPS = [